 Phase Three – 1981-1986: Picking Up the Pieces.
 The early phases of XJ40 development centred around the battles played out to retain Jaguar’s identity.
 The third phase would be dominated by efforts to remove themselves from BL’s influence entirely.

 Realising that quality had to be tackled in order to survive, senior management were press-ganged into a task force to deal with the hundreds of faults identified in quality audits.
 Egan moved into Sir William’s old office and ensured everyone knew who was in charge.
 As an insider later observed, he ‘galvanised the place’.
-But the struggle to stay in business proved touch and go.
+But the struggle to stay in business would prove precarious in the extreme.

-The sticking point was the project deadline.
-Egan and Randle knew it was laughably short, but went along with the deception in the knowledge that a more realistic time frame would not be accepted.
+The sticking point remained the project deadline.
+Both Egan and Jim Randle knew it was frighteningly short, but went along with the deception in the knowledge that a more realistic time frame would not be accepted.
 BL bosses, familiar with developing volume cars seemed unable to grasp the notion that XJ40 – a vastly more complex machine – required a more lengthy gestation, especially given the 6 to 8 years Mercedes-Benz habitually allowed.

 It consisted of a floating lower wishbone hung on a pendulum plate, with a duplex mounting at the rear to give it attenuation.
-Carefully mounted, it incorporated longitudinal compliance to prevent torque reaction and parasitic roll, while ensuring accurate wheel location.
+Painstakingly mounted, it incorporated longitudinal compliance to prevent torque reaction and parasitic roll, while ensuring accurate wheel location.
 Top-level models would also benefit from self-levelling.
 In time-honoured fashion, drive-shafts would form the upper wishbone link.
 He later told this author; “…it was very specifically designed to have a lot of compliance at hub height, without any compliance in the yaw sense.
-That’s why you’ve got the frame in front of the differential – it’s what made it so good.”
+That’s why you’ve got the frame in front of the differential – that’s what made it so good.”

 July 1981 saw the press launch of the revised XJ-S HE, but behind the scenes, a more auspicious event took place.
 The very first running XJ40 prototype emerged from the experimental workshops with Randle at the wheel.
 It may not have been the paragon of refinement they were aiming at, but that first drive demonstrated they had the basics right.
 But more to the point, it embodied something else – it made XJ40 real.